 What if there was a religion that was recognized by United States government (just like Christianity, Mormonism, Judaism, Islam, Hinduism and many many others), and this religion allowed same-sex couples to marry?
 Just because the Christian Church (again, for example) doesn't allow same-sex marriage, doesn't mean this hypothetical religion's church would.
 So, wouldn't it be an infringement on this religion's followers' Freedom of Religion if we legislated against same-sex marriage?

-Separation of Church and State is designed to prevent the laws of religion from dictating the laws of man.
+We should be conscious of how the Separation of Church and State is designed to prevent the laws of religion from dictating the laws of man.
 That was important to the 'founding fathers' because this country was founded by people attempting to escape, amongst other things, forced religious practices.

 No comments: